rouskinlab/seismic-rna/src/userdocs/manuals/logging.rst

     seismic --log log/final-2_use-this-one.log cluster -k 3 out/sars2-fse

-Viewing log files in real time
+How to view log files in real time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Regardless of the verbosity or quietness specified by the ``-v``/``-q``